wurmlab/NpSearch/README.md

 * Usage: npsearch [Options] [Input File]

 * Options
-    -s path_to_signalp,              The full path to the SignalP script.
+    -s path_to_signalp,              The full path to the signalp script.
 This can be downloaded from --signalp_path                CBS.
 See https://www.github.com/wurmlab/NpSearch for more
                                       information
-    -d, --temp_dir path_to_temp_dir  The full path to the temp dir.
+    -t, --temp_dir path_to_temp_dir  The full path to the temp dir.
 NpSearch will create the folder and then delete the folder once it has finished using them.
-                                      Default: Hidden folder in the current working directory -n, --num_threads num_of_threads The number of threads to use when analysing the input file -l, --min_orf_length N           The minimum length of a potential neuropeptide precursor.
+                                      Default: Hidden folder in the current working directory -n, --num_threads num_of_threads The number of threads to use when analysing the input file -d, --debug                      Run in debug mode
+    -l, --min_orf_length N           The minimum length of a potential neuropeptide precursor.
                                       Default: 30
-    -m, --max_seq_length N           The maximum length of a potential neuropeptide precursor.
+    -m, --max_orf_length N           The maximum length of a potential neuropeptide precursor.
                                       Default: 600
     -h, --help                       Display this screen
     -v, --version                    Shows version